medibloc/panacea-governance/proposals/2021-10-community_pool-minimum_deposit/README.md

 As other Cosmos-based chains, we would like to use the community pool through governance votings to support contributions which boost the Panacea ecosystem, such as outstanding improvements, events and marketing.<br/>
 You can find various use-cases of the community pool from other Cosmos-based chains: https://github.com/medibloc/panacea-core/issues/186#issuecomment-927537658.

-Although staking rewards of validators and delegators will be slightly reduced since the 2% of transactions fees will go to the community pool, the raised funds in the community pool will surely accelerate the Panacea ecosystem.
+Staking rewards of validators and delegators will be slightly reduced since the 2% of staking rewards (= block provision + tx fees) will go to the community pool.
+But, the raised funds in the community pool will surely accelerate the Panacea ecosystem.

 In addition, we suggest lowering the minimum proposition to induce active participations in governance proposals.<br/>
 Currently, the minimum cost to submit a proposal is 100,000 MED which is quite big.<br/>